homeserverhq/hshq/README.md

  - Privately network with other HomeServers
  - Tunnel/masquerade outgoing network traffic for specific docker containers
  - No open ports on home router
- - Host email server and/or websites from home, even behind multiple layers of NAT/CGNAT
+ - Host email server and/or websites (on the public internet) from home, even behind multiple layers of NAT/CGNAT
+ - By default, all services are only available on your private network
  - Access with any type of device (desktop/laptop/cellphone/tablet)
  - Add your own custom services
  - Safe and secure infrastructure